w3f/Grants-Program/applications/VeniceFinance.md

 ### Ecosystem Fit

-~~Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:
+<s>Help us locate your project in the Polkadot/Substrate/Kusama landscape and what problems it tries to solve by answering each of these questions:

-~~- Where and how does your project fit into the ecosystem?
+- Where and how does your project fit into the ecosystem?
-~~- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
+- Who is your target audience (parachain/dapp/wallet/UI developers, designers, your own user base, some dapp's userbase, yourself)?
-~~- What need(s) does your project meet?
+- What need(s) does your project meet?
-~~- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
+- Are there any other projects similar to yours in the Substrate / Polkadot / Kusama ecosystem?
-  ~~- If so, how is your project different?
+  - If so, how is your project different?
-  ~~- If not, are there similar projects in related ecosystems?
+  - If not, are there similar projects in related ecosystems? </s>

 Built on the ethos of usability and privacy, Venice is a next-generation decentralized finance (DeFi) platform focused on privacy preservation and cross-chain liquidity & interoperability, to be launched as the first front-running resistant Automated Market Maker (AMM) Decentralized Exchange (DEX) in the world.
 Venice provides the Polkadot ecosystem with the features of atomic swaps and anonymous transfers.
 There are some similar AMM like Uniswap and Polkaswap.
 But these DEXes exploits from a fully-transparent ledger when privacy is deprioritized.
 Inheriting default programmable privacy, Venice is able to protect the users in Substrate / Polkadot / Kusama from malicious exploits including front-running attacks/GPA-style MEV, transaction linkability, identity traceability, and so on.
 Venice is committed to the ideals of permissionless access, privacy-protection, and auditable transparency, all indispensable components for a future where anyone in the world can access financial services without fear of identity breach or related counterparty risk.